 - Chief information commissioner

 - Union minister nominated by PM

-- They should not be MP / MLA’s or connected to any political party, doing some business or holding office of profit.
+- As per Section 12(6), they should not be MP / MLA’s or connected to any political party, doing some business or holding any office of profit.

 Term & Condition